MHaringa/insurancerating/docs/reference/add_restriction.md

 With `allow_new_levels = TRUE`, which is the default, these new tariff levels are retained in the refinement metadata and subsequently shown by [`rating_table()`](https://mharinga.github.io/insurancerating/reference/rating_table.md).
+An informational message identifies every newly added level, its supplied relativity and the fact that it was not observed in the model data.
 Set `allow_new_levels = FALSE` when the restriction table should be checked strictly against the levels observed by the fitted model, for example to detect spelling errors in level names.

 A variable that is present in the refinement data but was not included